 scan in progress

-Step 4.
-I am recovering a paper that was on my desktop and the nice thing about Disk Drill is that it has a preview function that will allow you to see a nice clear preview of the file before you recover it.
-There is also a search box in the upper right-hand side of the screen that you can type in the name of your file to search for it.
-Click on the blue Recover button to recover the file and put it back onto your Mac.
+Step 5.
+I am recovering an image file that was on my desktop and the nice thing about Disk Drill is that it has a preview function that will allow you to see a nice clear preview of the file before you recover it.
+(As a practical tip, if Disk Drill shows you a proper preview of the file, you can recover that file with no issues.)

 recovering file in disk drill